SchiefLab/SteichenScience2019/README.md

 ## Querying Donors with Zeppelin

 In the Zeppelin notebook folder, we have provided an [example notebook](https://github.com/SchiefLab/HIVPrimeDonors/tree/master/zeppelin_notebooks) for querying our dataset.
-This includes an example showing how to load parquet data as well as an example query using BG18 germline definitions used in Steichen et al.

-**Note** In order to view the Zeppelin notebook, you will need to upload the JSON file to a Zeppelin notebook server.
+This includes an example showing how to load parquet data as well as an example query using BG18 germline definitions used in Steichen et al. Please note, in order to view the Zeppelin notebook, you will need to upload the JSON file to a Zeppelin notebook server.